jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

     :start-after: return value * 2 **
     :end-before: drum_pattern

-A new pattern is created that simple plays four kicks on the beat transposed down a perfect fourth.
+A new pattern is created that plays four kicks on the beat transposed down a perfect fourth.

 .. literalinclude:: ../../examples/tutorials/amen/amen_default_args.csd
     :language: python